 Soil issues can also have an impact on growth because they can make it tougher for the plant to survive.
-If you’re using soil that is too dense, then the spider plant might have a hard time draining.
+If you’re using soil that is too dense, the plant might have a hard time draining.

-You want to pot your spider plant using soil that drains well so that it can dry out between watering sessions.
+You want to pot your plant using soil that drains well so that it can dry out between watering sessions.
 This means that it’s wise to check the soil to see how well it drains before moving forward with it.

 The Spider Plant Is Pot-Bound

 The issue of spider plants becoming pot-bound was mentioned briefly earlier, but it’s time to go over it in more detail.
-Spider plants grow fairly fast, and this means that they can outgrow the pots that they are in.
+These plants grow fairly fast, and this means that they can outgrow the pots that they are in.